 Walkers: If you visit either El Castillo or Las Monedas, it is worth walking up to the top of the cone shaped hill that these two caves are in.
 The marked track leaves from the car park (not the one going up to the caves), and passes through a eucalyptus forest, past further caves, a lovely view point and up to the peak of the hill where there are wonderful views and a small ermita.

-Just south of Ramales de la Victoria, the Cueva de Covalanas has very reduced numbers on its guided tours (7 only on our recent visit), and therefore it is essential to book in advance if you don’t want to be disappointed.
+Just south of Ramales de la Victoria, the Cueva de Covalanas has a limit of 7 people on its guided tours, and therefore it is essential to book in advance if you don’t want to be disappointed.
 Believed to have been inhabited as many as 45,000 years ago, it houses paintings and markings in 2 galleries in what is an intimate, close up tour.
-Parking is possible on the track below the cave, and there is a steep 15 minute walk up the gravel track to the entrance, from where the tour starts, don’t wait at the bottom for the guide or you will miss your tour!
+Parking is possible on the track below the cave where there is also a picnic area, and there is a steep 10 minute walk up the gravel track to the entrance, from where the tour starts, don’t wait at the bottom for the guide or you will miss your tour!
 Entrance is 3€.

 Walkers: You can make a bit more out of this trip by parking in Ramales and following the PR S 22 signposted path up to the caves (2km).
 There are picnic tables with a wonderful view just before you reach the parking area.